-In terms of Policy Regulation pertaining to the National Curriculum Statement Grades R-12 promulgated as Notice No. 1114, in Regulation Gazette No. 9886 of 28 December 2012, a learner may only be retained once in the Further Education and Training Phase in order to prevent the learner being retained in this phase for longer than four years.
-The rationale for regulating progression was to ensure its enforceability and consistent application in the management of the high drop-out rate and culling of learners in the FET phase.
+In terms of Policy Regulation pertaining to the National Curriculum Statement Grades R-12 promulgated as Notice No. 1114, in Regulation Gazette No. 9886 of 28 December 2012, a learner may only be retained only once in the Further Education and Training Phase in order to prevent the learner being retained in this phase for longer than four years.
+The rationale for regulating progression dispensation was to ensure its enforceability and consistent application in its management of the high drop-out rate and culling of learners in the FET phase.

 The legislation's intent is to uphold the best interest of the learner and to minimise unnecessary school dropout in the schooling system so that every learner has the opportunity to achieve an exit qualification such as the National Senior Certificate.
+Learner dropout can be attributed to frustration and loss of hope by learners who have experienced chronic patterns of underperformance in the FET phase.

 The basic principle relating to this policy statement is that a learner should not spend more than four years in the phase.

 However, the following criteria have been adopted as pre-requisites to allowing a learner to be progressed from either Grade 10 to Grade 11, or from Grade 11 to Grade 12:

 - 1. the learner must have failed to satisfy the promotion requirements of either Grade 10 or Grade 11, and repeated either Grade 10 or Grade 11; - 2. the learner must have passed the Language of Learning and Teaching (LoLT) and any other three of the seven subjects offered; (Life Orientation included).
-If the Home Language is the LoLT, then only for this criteria, a 30% mark will be accepted; - 3. the learner must have attended school on a regular basis.
+If the Home Language is the LoLT, then only for these criteria, a 30% mark will be accepted; - 3. the learner must have attended school on a regular basis.
 Absenteeism in excess of 20 days, without a valid reason, will disqualify the learner from being progressed; and - 4. the learner must have complied with prescribed School Based Assessment (SBA) requirements for that academic year.

-NB: The learner must satisfy all the above criteria to be progressed to the next grade.
+NB: The learner must satisfy all of the above criteria to be progressed to the next grade.

 Page 4 of 11

-Assessment Instruction 64 of 2017
+Assessment Instruction 33 of 2019

 Eastern Cape Provincial Assessment Instruction